Special Educational Needs & Disabilities

 If we have any concerns about your child's learning or development then we will speak to the parents/carers and set targets for the child to work towards with some additional support.
 In addition, we have a strong link to a variety of agencies such as Speech and Language Therapists and Physiotherapists so can support your child if they have extra needs which require outside advice.

-In July 2014, we were successfully awarded the Dyslexia Friendly Status award by Salford Learner Support Service.
+In October 2018, we were successfully re-accredited with the Dyslexia Friendly Status award by Salford Learner Support Service.

 Please see our school's local offer and information report for further information about how we support our children.